 Under the current law of almost all states, mothers and fathers have an equal right to custody.
 Courts are not supposed to assume that a child is automatically better off with the mother or the father.
-In a contested custody case, both the father and mother have an equal burden of proving to the court that it is in the best interest of the child that the child be in his or her custody.
+In a contested custody case, both the father and mother have an equal burden of proving to the court that it is in the child’s best interest that the child is in his or her custody.

-There are a few states (mostly in the South) that have laws providing that if everything else is equal, the mother may be preferred; but in those states, many fathers have been successful in obtaining custody, even if the mother is a fit parent.
+A few states (mostly in the South) have laws providing that if everything else is equal, the mother may be preferred.
+Still, in those states, many fathers have successfully obtained custody, even if the mother is a fit parent.

-In some states, courts say that mothers and fathers are to be considered equally, but the courts then go on to hold that it is permissible to consider the age or sex of the child when deciding custody.
+In some states, courts say that mothers and fathers are to be considered equally, but the courts then hold that it is permissible to consider the child’s age or sex when deciding custody.
 That usually translates to a preference for mothers if the child is young or female.
-But, again, it is possible for fathers in those states to gain custody, even when the mother is fit.
+Again, fathers in those states can gain control, even when the mother is fit.

 Although judges are supposed to be neutral in custody disputes between mothers and fathers, some judges appear biased.
 An advantage of having an attorney experienced in family law cases is that the attorney may know which judges may be limited and which may not.
 The attorney may know what types of evidence will appeal to the judge and which classes will not.

 In many jurisdictions, it is possible to obtain a change of judge by asking for it.
 Such a change often is called a change of venue.
 Generally, a litigant is entitled to one change of venue without having to present a reason.
 However, the request must be made before the judge has ruled on substantive issues in the case.
 If one is faced with a judge one suspects of bias, a change of venue can be useful (although a litigant would want to consider the other judges to whom the case might be transferred and be reasonably sure that the change will not make the situation worse).